 They decided to settle in the delta of two rivers: the Zacatepetl, today's Periferico Avenue, and the Cuicuilco, today's San Fernando Avenue.
-This territorial occupation would be accompanied by an element that, some time later, would become a motif of devotion: the Xitle volcano.
+This territorial occupation would be accompanied by an element that, sometime later, would become a motif of devotion: the Xitle volcano.
 Its origin dates back to the year 1200 BC.

 The cuicuilcas had their great success in the rigorous observation they made of the environment, and took advantage of the lands near the volcanoes for their mineral wealth, thanks to which they began to develop agriculture.

-Their main crops were squash, chili, peas and corn, a factor, among many others, that allowed them to economically control the southern part of the Basin of Mexico.
-In addition, the Cuicuilca was a culture dedicated to hunting, fishing and gathering, far from war and identified with peace.
+Their main crops were squash, chili, peas, and corn, a factor, among many others, that allowed them to economically control the southern part of the Basin of Mexico.
+In addition, the Cuicuilca was a culture dedicated to hunting, fishing, and gathering, far from war and identified with peace.

 Few archaeological pieces have been found related to warfare, such as the Atlatl, a kind of spear projected by a base that, in combination with the human arm, could travel great distances and cause serious damage.
 The Cuicuilcas used it exclusively for hunting animals.

-This civilization is recognized for its high knowledge in astronomy and architecture, because it was the first great city located in the Mesoamerican central highlands and its constructions are characterized by being monumental of civic-religious type.
+This civilization is recognized for its high knowledge in astronomy and architecture because it was the first great city located in the Mesoamerican central highlands and its constructions are characterized by being monumental of civic-religious type.

 At present, eight buildings have been identified, of which the Great Basement is the main one, and it is believed that, in its origin, it could hold up to a thousand people in a ceremonial act.
-This construction is part of a solar marker according to the investigations that have been carried out from satellite photographs that allow to have a total perspective of the upper part.
+This construction is part of a solar marker according to the investigations that have been carried out from satellite photographs that allow having a total perspective of the upper part.

 It is directly related to the Xitle volcano, due to its shape, and is dedicated to the god Huehetéotl, of which representations have been found in the form of incense burners with a kneeling human figure carrying a vessel on his back.